 Down alternatives can also be a good fit for those who are concerned with the potentially unethical nature of the process of manufacturing down pillows and plucking down from birds.

-- Typically easy to care for
+- Good for tighter budget, typically easy to care for

-- Still soft and lightweight
+- Still soft and lightweight, as well as hypoallergenic

 - Hard to duplicate the insulation (warmth) compared to down

 Memory Foam pillows are made using polyurethane and are also sometimes called visco-elastic.
 Because they’re created with chemicals they sometimes give off a smell that’s referred to as “off-gassing.”